 Although genetic predisposition is a major reason for androgenic alopecia, research links it to various medical conditions, such as:

-- Endocrine disorders in females, such as PCOS (7)
+- ● Endocrine and thyroid disorders in females, such as PCOS (7)

 - High blood pressure or cardiovascular condition (8)

 - Higher lipid and triglyceride values and fat levels (10)

 Androgenic alopecia is a common cause of hair fall in women.
 It is a genetic condition and is neither reversible nor preventative.
 However, medications may promote hair regrowth and other interventions, such as hair transplants and wigs, can cover hair loss.
 If you are experiencing androgenic alopecia, consult a doctor for proper treatment and minimize hair loss at the earliest.